Community Activated Outdoor Gyms: Transforming Public Spaces for Wellbeing

 Looking Forward: The Future of Community Fitness

-Working with local physiotherapists and GPs, these spaces can deliver structured movement medicine programs addressing conditions from cardiac health issues to diabetes.
+Working with local physiotherapists and GPs, these spaces can deliver structured movement medicine programmes addressing conditions from cardiac health issues to diabetes.
 They represent an inclusive, affordable platform for delivering physical activity as preventative healthcare.

 Join the Movement